ThinkForDeepak/ama/readme.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
-Personal questions.
-Money.
-Work.
-Life.
-Code.
-Whatever.
+College/ University Student Career Guidance, Algorithms,  Personal questions, Money, Work, Life or Specially Code- Whatever.
+I would give a honest try to with best answer.

 -